trustedci/OSCRP/OSCRP.md

 Computing systems of all kinds can fail due to accident, error, natural events, or due to malicious tampering.
 Consequences of computing system failure due to malicious tampering have historically been organized into three categories: confidentiality, integrity, and availability.
 Failures in open science projects relating to each of those categories can have significant impact on those projects being able to fulfill their mission.

 The United States funds billions of dollars of scientific research each year.
 Regarding scientific integrity, "Much of that research has results that are purely scientific, while some of the research findings, including those from computational results, can also inform national policy decisions. ...
-Even for the basic science, since U.S. taxpayer dollars fund a large cadre of the nation's top scientists to do research, it is vital that the results can ultimately be trusted."[2]
+Even for the basic science, since U.S. taxpayer dollars fund a large cadre of the nation's top scientists to do research, it is vital that the results can ultimately be trusted." (from Sean Peisert et al.. "[ASCR Cybersecurity for Scientific Computing Integrity](https://crd.lbl.gov/assets/Uploads/Final-ASCR-Cybersecurity-ReportR7.pdf)," Technical Report LBNL- 6953E, U.S. Department of Energy Office of Science report, February 2015.)

 Aside from integrity, while some "open science" is done entirely in the open, suppose certain results were released before they were intended for publication?
 The results could range from embarrassment to intellectual property theft to violation of the terms of scientific embargoes.
 And, even "open" projects generally have restricted data, such as personally identifiable information that Federal regulations prohibit exposing.
 Perhaps more important to the institution is who is accountable when something goes wrong.